vCreaTek/attestable-semeval/README.md

-# Statement Verification and Evidence Finding in Tabular Data
+# Fact Verification and Evidence Finding in Tabular Data

 Code for our paper [*AttesTable at SemEval-2021 Task 9: Extending Statement Verification with Tables for Unknown Class, and Semantic Evidence Finding*](https://aclanthology.org/2021.semeval-1.182/)

 ## Task
-`tbd`
+Data, task, and other competition related details can be accessed at the [SEM-TAB-FACTS website](https://sites.google.com/view/sem-tab-facts) and on the corresponding [Codalab competition](https://competitions.codalab.org/competitions/27748)

 ## Description
 `tbd`